How to show support for people living with migraine as we celebrate this day of love.

 Gifts you buy are great, but there are many other ways to love and support the people in your life with migraine.

-- Educate yourself Take some time to learn about migraine and its symptoms.
+- Educate yourself: Take some time to learn about migraine and its symptoms.
 This will help you understand the condition better and how it affects your loved one.
 Migraine 101 from Migraine Meanderings is a great place to start.
+You can also make a donation in your loved one’s name.

 - Just listen: People living with chronic pain are often isolated and feel alone.
 They hesitate to disclose their pain or symptoms for fear of becoming a burden or sounding whiny.
 This means they keep the pain and stress of living with migraine to themselves.
 Ask about their experiences and try to understand what they are going through.

 - Be flexible: Chronic migraine is unpredictable.
 Triggers, pain severity, and frequency can change quickly.
 When your loved one cancels at the last minute or needs some time alone in a dark, quiet corner, be respectful of their needs without shaming or criticizing them.
-Encourage them to take the time they need to rest and recover and ensure them that you will still be there when they are feeling better.
+Encourage them to take the time they need to rest and recover, and assure them you will still be there when they feel better.

 Make Valentine’s Day a Migraine-friendly Experience